Founders / Facilitators

 Kelly is an artist and educator.
 Kelly received her K-12 art education degree from UNL and went on to teach for seven years in a number of different schools and settings.

 Peter is a photographer and videographer.
-Having received his degree in Fisheries & Wildlife from UNL, Peter also works for the multimedia story telling endeavor, Platte Basin Timelapse project.
+Having received his degree in Fisheries & Wildlife from UNL, Peter is also a contributing video artist for the multimedia story telling endeavor, Platte Basin Timelapse project.

 Staff / Volunteers